rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 2. Get the arguments that are passed to the script

     ```js
-    // Get the first argument that was passed to this script
-    // This should be a minimum weight magnitude (14 or 9)
+    // This argument should be a minimum weight magnitude (14 or 9)
     const network = process.argv[2];

-    // Get the second argument that was passed to this script
-    // This should be an 81 tryte address from which to withdraw IOTA tokens
+    // This argument should be an 81 tryte address from which to withdraw IOTA tokens
     const inputAddress = process.argv[3];
     const inputAddressTrits = Converter.trytesToTrits(inputAddress);

-    // Get the third argument that was passed to this script
-    // This should be an 81 tryte address in which to deposit the IOTA tokens from the input address
+    // This argument should be an 81 tryte address in which to deposit the IOTA tokens from the input address
     const outputAddressTrits = Converter.trytesToTrits(process.argv[4]);

-    // Get the fourth argument that was passed to this script
-    // This should be a security level between 1 and 3
+    // This argument should be a security level between 1 and 3
     const securityLevel = parseInt(process.argv[5]);

+    // This argument should be the path to which you can save unfinished or pending transactions
+    const savedTransactionDirectory = process.argv[6];
+    ```

 2. Use the first argument to connect to a node on either the Devnet or the Mainnet